top of page

 The term "Theosophia", therefore, may be translated as "wisdom of the gods", "wisdom in things divine", or "Divine Wisdom".After having a close look at abstraction's origins.

-Abstraction of details or semi-abstraction style could help the artist to emphasize and focus on the core message of a painting, a step forward in reducing the distortion of thoughts of the viewer.
+Semi-abstraction or abstraction of details or semi-abstraction style could help the artist to emphasize and focus on the core message of a painting, a step forward in reducing the distortion of thoughts of the viewer.

 bottom of page